 Justine is one of the most talented agility competitors in Canada today and a strong contender on the world agility stage.
 Justine's commitment to consistency in training, handling, and competition has been instrumental in her success.
-Justine has btrained and competed with her Shelties - Bounder, Chase, Riot and Preston and now border collies Summit, Never & Match.
+Justine has trained and competed with her Shelties - Bounder, Chase, Riot, Preston & Viva and now border collies Summit, Never & Match.

-Jessica Patterson is an accomplished competitor and dog trainer, who is quickly making a name for herself in the world of agility.
+Jessica Patterson is an accomplished competitor and dog trainer, who quickly made a name for herself in the world of agility.
 Jessica's competitive background in the sports world began at an early age.
 In 1999, she was ranked 2nd in Canada in Figure Skating, and became a valued member of the National Junior Team.
 Over the last 15 years, Jessica has turned her attention to the sport of Agility, making her mark in the competitive agility ring.